 Flying with a toddler (and traveling in general) is a much different ballgame than flying with a baby.
-While it certainly gets easier once they can better communicate and entertain themselves, toddlerhood also means growing out of sleeping through everything and having the occasional tantrum.
+While it certainly gets easier once they can better communicate and entertain themselves, toddlerhood usually comes along with the occasional meltdown while traveling.
 Toddlers also have SO MUCH energy to burn, which can make sitting in a small space challenging at times.

 Any potential challenges aside, a flight with a toddler can actually be fun.
 Toddlers are starting to see the world with fresh eyes and absorbing everything around them.
 Seeing your kids get so excited about a flight or new adventure is pretty much the best thing ever.
-Like all things toddler travel, you just need a little preparation to help make sure your flight goes smoothly.
+Like all things related to toddler travel, a little preparation can help make sure your flight goes smoothly.
 Keep reading for some of our best tips for flying with a toddler.

 Disclaimer: Toddling Traveler participates in Amazon Affiliates and other affiliate programs.
 That means we may earn a commission for qualifying purchases through our links, at no extra charge for you.